Francisco Guerrero (character): Skills, abilities and resources

 Unlike the average comic book superhero, El Gato Negro has no superpowers or abilities out of the normal human spectrum.
-Instead he makes use of his extensive training in martial arts, lucha libre, tactical weaponry and is assisted by several supporting characters, including his grandfather.
+Instead he makes use of his extensive training in martial arts, professional wrestling, tactical weaponry and is assisted by several supporting characters, including his grandfather.
 While the original El Gato Negro relied more heavily on his fighting ability, Francisco's incarnation of El Gato Negro has a wide-variety of technology to choose from.

 Costume and equipment

 Detail of El Gato Negro's mask from El Gato Negro #1.
 Art by Richard Dominguez.

-Francisco's suit design differs significantly from that of his grandfather's, which was more typical for the Lucha Libre traditions.
+Francisco's suit design differs significantly from that of his grandfather's, which was more typical for the Mexican wrestling traditions.
 His entire suit is made of a breatheable material described as "similar to biker's shorts", the nose and cat-like ears of his mask being reinforced with synthetic leather.
 The ears of the headpiece also serve to amplify the slightest sound and are able to retain their cup-shape despite being folded or bent.
 Inside each one of the ears is a battery compartment that powers the mask's lenses, modified from night vision goggles.
 The suit was designed by Francisco and his friend Antonio Trujillo.

 El Gato's weapon of choice is the shuriken or "Flying Cat's Claw".
 The shurikens are made of steel and are no bigger than 2½" by 3/32", each one having 8 sharp barbs with a chisel-like tip.
 Francisco's suit can conceal a total of 8 Cat Claws in special compartments in his boots and gloves.
 El Gato will only use the Flying Cat Claws if he or someone else is in immediate danger.
 These modified shurikens were designed by both Francisco and James Takayuki.
 Other weapons in El Gato Negro's arsenal include two stylized batons which secretly adhere to the back of his costume.